Galois cohomology of a number field is Koszul: Introduction

 \subsection{Koszulity of algebras}

-All our graded algebras $A$ will be generated by $A_1$, and either commutative (when $\chr k = 2$) or supercommutative (with respect to the parity associated with the grading).
+All our graded algebras $A$ will be associative and unital, generated by $A_1$, and either commutative (when $\chr k=2$) or supercommutative with respect to the parity associated with the grading (when $\chr k$ is odd).
 Here a graded algebra $A$ is called supercommutative if the identity $a^2=0$ for all $a\in A_n$ with odd~$n$ holds in $A$, together with the identity $ab=(-1)^{nm}ba$ for $a\in A_n$ and $b\in A_m$.
 Notice that any supercommutative algebra over a field~$k$ of characteristic~$2$ is commutative, but not the other way.
-When $\chr k\ne 2$, all our graded algebras will be supercommutative.

 We will also assume the graded algebra $\gr_FA$ to be generated in degree~$1$.
 Once a $\Gamma_1$\+indexed filtration of $A_1$ is fixed, this condition defines a unique extension of this filtration to a $\Gamma$\+valued filtration of~$A$.
 Given a graded algebra $A$ as above with a $\Gamma$\+valued filtration $F$ satisfying this condition together with the conditions of~\ref{inverse-lexi}, the associated quotient algebra $\gr^FA$ is a commutative or supercommutative \emph{monomial} algebra.
 In other words, it is the quotient algebra of the free commutative or supercommutative algebra generated by the elements $x_\alpha$ of degree~$1$ by an ideal generated by a set of monomials in~$x_\alpha$.
 This is easy to see; actually, no other relations can be compatible with the $\Gamma$\+grading of $\gr^FA$.